prof-rossetti/flask-firebase-template-2022/README.md

 #FIREBASE_APP_ID="_______"
 ##FIREBASE_MEASUREMENT_ID="G-XXXXXXXXXX"
 #FIREBASE_DATABASE_URL="https://my-project-123.firebaseio.com"
 ```

 ## Usage

+### Firebase Service

-After configuring the cloud firestore database and populating it with products, you should be able to test out the app's ability to fetch them:
+After configuring the cloud firestore database and populating it with products, you should be able to test out the app's ability to fetch them (and generate new orders):

 ```sh
 python -m app.firebase_service
 ```

+### Web Application

-Run the local web server:
+Run the local web server (then visit localhost:5000 in a browser):

 ```sh
 FLASK_APP=web_app flask run
 ```

 ## Testing

 Instructions TBA

 ## Deploying